nootkan/classic-press-formspammertrap-plugin/README.txt

 4. Check the Installation Status and Security Status in the plugin settings
 5. **NEW:** Check the Form Submissions dashboard for submission-related issues
 6. **NEW:** Use the import/export functionality to migrate data between systems
+7. **NEW:** Review color customization settings if form appearance issues occur

 **Common Issues:**
 * **Blank page after submission** - Usually indicates a PHP error or missing files